 Caribou Coffee’s Daybreak Morning Blend comes is #5 on this list for several reasons.
 The beans are sourced from some of the top-producing countries in the world, and are Rainforest Alliance Certified.
 This means that Caribou Coffee takes care of the conservation of water, forests and agricultural development in the places where their coffee is grown.

-In addition, these best light roast coffee beans have a mild flavor and original color and aroma.
+In addition, these best light roast coffee beans have a mild flavor notes and original color and aroma.
 They are suitable for brewing coffee in a French press or in filter coffee makers.
 This coffee goes well with milk and cream.
 It has floral, caramel, nutty, and fruity notes.

 6. Tiny Footprint – Best Coffee Beans for Cold Brew